-- (4) Employees of the General Assembly, not otherwise covered by this section, as determined by the Legislative Services Commission, except for legislative interns and pages. - Members of the General Assembly.
-(5) - Notwithstanding the provisions of subsection (e) of this section, employees (6) on official leave of absence while completing a full-time program in school administration in an approved program as a Principal Fellow in accordance with Article 5C of Chapter 116 of the General Statutes. - Notwithstanding the provisions of G.S.
+- (7) - (4) Employees of the General Assembly, not otherwise covered by this section, as determined by the Legislative Services Commission, except for legislative interns and pages. - (5) Members of the General Assembly. - (6) Notwithstanding the provisions of subsection (e) of this section, employees on official leave of absence while completing a full-time program in school administration in an approved program as a Principal Fellow in accordance with Article 5C of Chapter 116 of the General Statutes. - Notwithstanding the provisions of G.S.
 135-45.12, G.S.
-135-48.44, (7) employees formerly covered by the provisions of this section, other than retired employees, who have been employed for 12 or more months by an employing unit, or who have completed a contract term of employment of 10 or 11 months and whose employing unit is a local school administrative unit, and whose jobs are eliminated because of a reduction, in total or in part, in the funds used to support the job or its responsibilities, provided the employees were covered by the Plan at the time of separation from service resulting from a job elimination.
+135-48.44, employees formerly covered by the provisions of this section, other than retired employees, who have been employed for 12 or more months by an employing unit, or who have completed a contract term of employment of 10 or 11 months and whose employing unit is a local school administrative unit, and whose jobs are eliminated because of a reduction, in total or in part, in the funds used to support the job or its responsibilities, provided the employees were covered by the Plan at the time of separation from service resulting from a job elimination.
 Employees covered by this subsection shall be covered for a period of up to 12 months following a separation from service because of a job elimination.
-An employee formerly covered by the provisions of this section shall not be eligible for coverage under this subdivision if the employee is provided health benefit coverage on a non-contributory basis by a subsequent employer. - (8) Any member enrolled pursuant to subdivision (1) or (2) of this subsection who is on approved leave of absence with pay or receiving workers' compensation. - (9) Employees on approved Family and Medical Leave. - One-Half Contributory Coverage.
+An employee formerly covered by the provisions of this section shall not be eligible for coverage under this subdivision if the employee is provided health benefit coverage on a non-contributory basis by a subsequent employer. - (8) Any member enrolled pursuant to subdivision (1) or (2) of this subsection who is on approved leave of absence with pay or receiving workers' compensation. - (9) Employees on approved Family and Medical Leave. - (c) One-Half Contributory Coverage.
 The following persons are eligible for coverage under the Plan, on a one-half contributory basis, subject to the provisions of G.S.
 135-45.4: G.S.
-135-48.43: - A school employee in a job-sharing position as described in (1) G.S.
+135-48.43: - (1) A school employee in a job-sharing position as described in G.S.
 115C-326.5.
 If these employees elect to participate in the Plan, the employing unit shall pay fifty percent (50%) of the Plan's total employer premiums.
-Individual employees shall pay the balance of the total premiums not paid by the employing unit. - Employees and members of the General Assembly with 10 but less than 20 (2) years of retirement service credit provided the employees were first hired on or after October 1, 2006, and the members first took office on or after February 1, 2007.
+Individual employees shall pay the balance of the total premiums not paid by the employing unit. - (2) Employees and members of the General Assembly with 10 but less than 20 years of retirement service credit provided the employees were first hired on or after October 1, 2006, and the members first took office on or after February 1, 2007.
 For such future retirees, the State shall pay fifty percent (50%) of the Plan's total employer premiums.
-Individual retirees shall pay the balance of the total premiums not paid by the State. - Fully Contributory Coverage.
-The following persons shall be eligible for coverage (d) under the Plan, on a fully contributory basis, subject to the provisions of G.S.
+Individual retirees shall pay the balance of the total premiums not paid by the State. - (d) Fully Contributory Coverage.
+The following persons shall be eligible for coverage under the Plan, on a fully contributory basis, subject to the provisions of G.S.
 135-45.4: G.S.
-135-48.43: - Former members of the General Assembly who enroll before October 1, (1) 1986. - (2) For enrollments after September 30, 1986, former members of the General Assembly if covered under the Plan at termination of membership in the covered at the time of death of the retiree, teacher, State employee, member of the General Assembly, former member of the General Assembly, or
+135-48.43: - (1) Former members of the General Assembly who enroll before October 1, 1986. - (2) For enrollments after September 30, 1986, former members of the General Assembly if covered under the Plan at termination of membership in the General Assembly.
+To be eligible for coverage as a former member of the General Assembly, application must be made within 30 days of the end of the term of office.
+Only members of the General Assembly covered by the